Atlanta rapper Young Thug faces new charges in RICO case

 Arnold's attorney, Ashleigh Merchant, told WSB-TV that she is confident her client won't be convicted.
 She said he will plead not guilty to the new charges as he already has to the original charges.

-The indictments center around Young Slime Life, an alleged gang prosecutors say was founded by Williams and two others in Atlanta with ties to the national Bloods gang.
+The indictments center on Young Slime Life, an alleged gang prosecutors say was founded by Williams and two others in Atlanta with ties to the national Bloods gang.

-Young Thug co-wrote the hit “This is America” with Childish Gambino, making history when it became the first hip-hop track to win the song of the year Grammy in 2019.
+Young Thug co-wrote the hit “This is America” with Childish Gambino, making history when it became the first hip-hop track to win the Grammy for song of the year in 2019.